-Is a poop tray worth it?
+Is a poop tray worth it on a chicken coop?

-As I looked into it more, I began to notice that the coops that needed built-in poop trays were the ones where the henhouse was too hard to access in the first place.
+As I looked into it more, I began to notice that the coops that needed built-in poop trays were the ones where the henhouse was hard to access in the first place.
 The trays made cleanup not so much easier as practical at all.

 But I wanted to design a coop with ample, waist-high access to the henhouse.
 No part of the henhouse would be beyond arm’s reach.
 So while the poop tray might have been an elegant solution to a problem — it was a problem that our coop wasn’t going to have.

-Now, some people still like to slip in a board or tray on the floor beneath the roost to collect the bulk of the droppings.
-You can do that on our coops, but you don’t have to.
+You can do the same with The Garden Loft, The Basic Coop, and The Garden Ark.
+Of course, you could add a droppings catchment tray of some kind into any of our chicken coop designs.
+Some people like to slip in a board or a large flat tray on the floor beneath the roost to collect the bulk of the poop.
+You can do that, but just know you don’t have to.

 • Raise the henhouse

-• Create ample (human) access to it
+• Create ample human access to it

 Facebook